Dynamical Equations For The Period Vectors In A Periodic System Under Constant External Stress: Model

-The macroscopic bulk of a material with a periodic structure expressed by $ {\bf H}$ is taken as the model for the study.
-For simplicity, let us suppose that it consists of complete cells only, denoted by the corresponding lattice translation vectors ${\bf T}=$ $T_{{\bf a}}{\bf a}+T_{{\bf b}}{\bf b} +T_{{\bf c}}{\bf c},$ with $T_{{\bf a}}$,{\bf \ }$T_{{\bf b}}$,${\bf \ }$and $T_{{\bf c}}$ integers, and ${\bf T}=0$ for the MD cell.
-We study the properties of the inner part of the bulk around the center, from which the surface can be regarded infinitely far away, and only averaged surface effects affect the inner part.
+The macroscopic bulk of a material with an inside microscopic periodic structure is taken as the model for this study.
+We use $\mathbf{a}$, $\mathbf{b}$, and $\mathbf{c}$ as the three independent period vectors, forming a right-handed triad.
+Then each cell can be denoted by the corresponding lattice translation vector $\mathbf{T} = T_\mathbf{a} \mathbf{a} + T_\mathbf{b} \mathbf{b} + T_\mathbf{c} \mathbf{c}$, with integers $T_\mathbf{a}$, $T_\mathbf{b}$, $T_\mathbf{c}$ ranging from negative infinity to positive infinity.
+As usual, let us call the centre cell of ${\mathbf T}=0$ the ``MD cell'', and the particles in that cell the ``MD particles".
+Since we study the properties of the inner part of the bulk around the MD cell, far-away surface effects are neglected.
+Then again, as in PRMD, all vectors of the MD particle positions and the periods are the full degrees of freedom of the system.

-The external action on its surface is expressed by the constant external stress tensor (or dyad) $\stackrel{\rightharpoonup \rightharpoonup }{ \Upsilon }$ .
-It can be divided into two parts.
-One is the collision interaction between particles and walls surrounding the bulk, denoted by the stress tensor $\stackrel{\rightharpoonup \rightharpoonup }{C}$, and the other is the rest external interaction, denoted by the stress tensor $ \stackrel{\rightharpoonup \rightharpoonup }{P}$.
-The former is particle-velocity related and usually not significant at low temperatures.
-The following section will address the case with the latter considered only.
-Later, the whole external interaction